How to use the HC-05 Bluetooth module with Arduino

 HC-05 Serial Bluetooth Module_2-1000x750

-1. STATE : Is used to check if the bluetooth module is connected or not.
+• We use the STATE pin to check whether the Bluetooth module is connected or not.

-Once you entered the AT Command Mode open Arduino IDE then open the serial monitor and change the baud rate to 38400bps.
-The default baud speed of the HC-05 Bluetooth Module in the AT Command Mode is 38400bps.
+Once you’ve entered AT Command Mode, open the Arduino IDE and the serial monitor.
+Set the baud rate to 38400bps, which is the default speed for the HC-05 Bluetooth Module in AT Command Mode.

 • To change the name type